 Question 2: Will we have a single point of contact?

 In my experience talking to fund management executives, the challenges with offshoring tend to focus on the areas of day-to-day communication and, more broadly, relationship management.
+We have heard from certain clients that their offshore service teams weren’t able to respond timely at the onset of the COVID pandemic, in part because they were not able to gear up quickly to employ work-from-home situations.
 Fewer firms are offering the proven single-point-of-contact service model.
 When operations are complicated by geography, that may simply cease to be possible.
 You may be willing, of course, to sacrifice some communication efficiencies for lower fees.
 But as the industry evolves, it’s important to realize that such sacrifices may not be necessary.

 Question 3: How might your ownership structure affect our experience?